68Kamil68/SmallPythonProjects/README.md

-My take on projects from [this repo] (https://github.com/karan/Projects).
+My take on projects from [this repo](https://github.com/karan/Projects).
 This readme is just copypasted from there

 Mega Project List